ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Keyboard

-Allows you to connect a USB keyboard.
+Allows connecting a USB keyboard.

 su_KbdInit()